5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 * Open the terminal and execute `cd /var/www/whatsspy/`.
 * Execute `php api/whatsapp/registerTool.php`.
+* Enter your phonenumber that you want to use for the WhatsSpy Public tracker (You cannot use this for WhatsApp while the tracker is running).
+   * `number` needs to be <countrycode><phonenumber> without any prefix 0's. *0031 06 120..* becomes *31 6 120..* (no 0's prefix for both the countrycode and phonenumber itself).
+   * `number` may only contain digits.
+Spaces, plus or any other special character are NOT accepted. *Example: 316732174*
 * Request activation via `SMS` and wait for a SMS to arrive at the phone.
 * Enter the retrieved code in the script without any dashes (only the digits!).
 * Write down the `secret` (it's the one-line of strange characters ending with an =).